 From choosing a career to deciding whether to cook dinner or go out to eat, money is a common motivator in many aspects of our lives.
 And the bottom line is bilingualism can increase your bottom line.

 These economic benefits of being bilingual can come in a few different forms.
 First, speaking a second language fluently opens up career opportunities that are unavailable to monolinguals.
 Translators, language teachers, and certain health care professionals are just a few of the occupations that require fluency in two or more languages.
 Even when applying for jobs in which bilingualism isn’t a necessity, your ability to speak another language will give you a leg up on the competition.

 A second financial benefit affects you more directly — by increasing your pay.
-According to Salary.com, bilingual employees make between five and twenty percent more per hour than monolingual workers.
+According to one analysis, bilingual employees make between five and twenty percent more per hour than monolingual workers.
 It’s a wide range that varies depending on the languages you speak and the field you’re in, but even on the conservative end, that wage bump adds up over time.

 Lastly, research suggests thinking in a second language can lead to smarter financial decisions.
 A study from the University of Chicago discovered this link: “Using a foreign language reduces decision-making biases,” which can lead people to be less risk-averse in their investment and savings choices.